 Body Content Essentials

-Next, you'll want to outline the main points of your article.
-Think of this as a mini-table of contents; not only does it show that you've thought the article through, but it also proves you can organize information logically.
-Highlight the value your piece will add to their publication.
-What's new?
-What's surprising?
+Next, outline the main points of your article as if creating a mini-table of contents.
+This approach not only demonstrates your organizational skills but also highlights the value your piece will add.
+Address questions like: What’s new?
+What’s surprising?
 Why should their readers care?

 Researching Your Target Website